Transfer Of Homeless Families From Midtown Hotel To Make Room For Men Who Left The Lucerne Temporarily Halted

 — Natalie Duddridge (@NatDuddridgeTV) September 11, 2020

-“This has been done for the political game the mayor is playing,” said City Council member Keith Powers.
+“This is being done for the political game the mayor is playing,” said City Council member Keith Powers.
 “He’s appeasing folks who didn’t want a shelter on the upper West Side.”

 Per state regulations, the single men cannot be put in a family shelter.